drbenmorgan/lpcm/lpcm/src/README.md

 References
 ----------

 We ask that forked projects retain the reference below and propagate this request.
-Please also use this reference when using the code for academic use.
+Please also use this reference when using the code for academic purposes.

 Einbeck, J., Tutz, G., & Evers, L. (2005), Local principal curves, Statistics and Computing 15, 301-313.